raviaparna170/Pipeline-Runner/Build_steps.md

-# Build Instructions for Real-Time Streaming Data Pipeline
+# Build Instructions for Pipeline Runner

 This document provides step-by-step instructions to build and run the project on a system using **CMake** and **Ninja** build system with **MSYS2 (UCRT64)** on Windows.